• Skip to content

 There are several strategies to reduce shear and friction forces:

 • Use low-friction clothing such as Parafricta undergarments and socks to reduce friction on the vulnerable heel and pelvic areas.
-These can be especially useful for people who push themselves back up the bed using their heels, or who have involuntary leg movement.
+These can be especially useful for people who push themselves back up the bed using their heels, or who have involuntary leg movement, for example, those with Parkinson’s.

 Written by Marjan Hakami · Categorized: Harvest Healthcare · Tagged: Care Home, Harvest Healthcare, Pressure Ulcers, Shear and Friction